ajaynegi45/Uttarakhand-Culture-Preservation-Project/README.md

 7. **Event Calendar**: Highlight upcoming cultural events and festivals of Uttarakhand.
 8. **Architectural Wonders**: Discover the Building Marvels
     - Marvel at the architectural gems that adorn Uttarakhand.
-    - Explore the history and significance of these structures.
+    - Card the history and significance of these structures.
 9. **Art and Painting**: Appreciate Traditional Art
     - Dive into the world of traditional art, including the intricate Aipan art.
     - Learn about the techniques and symbolism behind the art.